moderatelyfunctional/6.824/src/mronaws/README.md

 - `test-mr-crash-on-aws.sh`
 	- [BASE] Checks for whether server port is bound (:1234) as opposed to the socket.
 Sort also checks for `*/mr-out*` rather than `mr-out*` because crashed reduce workers won't copy their output to the base directory.

-2) Spin up N EC2 instances, 1 of which runs the Coordinator, the rest of which run the Worker.
-	- The Coordinator must be started first, otherwise the Workers will exit.
-3) The Worker processes will exit once the Coordinator changes to the COORDINATOR_DONE state
-4) Output data should be stored on S3.